How to Get a Theft Charge Dismissed in Minnesota

 Illegal Search or Seizure

-Many arrests in theft cases occur after the stolen property is found during a police search.
+Many arrests in theft cases occur after the stolen property or services are found during a police search.
 Finding this property in the possession of the accused is often central to the state’s case.
 If the search that turned up that property was illegal, that evidence could be barred at trial.

 The police have limits on their ability to search and seize property.
 If the officers search your property illegally, your attorney could move to have that evidence excluded at trial.
 Without the evidence, the prosecution could be forced to drop the charges against you.

-Talk to an Attorney About your Theft Charge
+Talk to an Attorney About your Felony Theft Charge

 With the right defense strategy and legal counsel, it could be possible to see your theft charges dismissed.
-Even if your efforts are not successful, you could build a defense strategy that I strong enough to prevail at trial.
+Even if your efforts are not successful, you could build a defense strategy that is strong enough to prevail at trial.
+This is especially important in cases of felony theft, where the penalties can be severe, including prison sentences ranging from 5 to 20 years and fines from $10,000 to $100,000, depending on the value of the stolen property.

-The attorneys of Gerald Miller understand how to get a theft charge dismissed in Minnesota.
+Gerald Miller’s attorneys understand how to get a theft charge dismissed in Minnesota.
 We are also prepared to build the strongest defense possible in your case should it go to trial.
-Reach out as soon as possible for a free consultation.
+Contact us as soon as possible for a free consultation.

 Related Content: What Happens if Someone Presses Theft Charges Against You?